Deas Island

 Deas Island is a peninsula in the south arm of the Fraser River between Delta, British Columbia and Richmond, British Columbia, Canada.
-The peninsula is home to a regional park approximately 300 acre in size.
-It is home to three historic buildings; Burrvilla, a stately Victorian home, Inverholme, a one-room schoolhouse, and the Delta Agricultural Hall.
-Between 1895-1940's, the peninsula had a small Greek settlement with the population being approximately 80 at its peak.
+It is home to a regional park approximately 300 acre in size; and has three historic buildings: Burrvilla, a stately Victorian home; Inverholme, a one-room schoolhouse; and the Delta Agricultural Hall.
+Between 1895 and the 1940s, the peninsula had a small Greek settlement with a population of about 80 at its peak.

-The peninsula is also home to many types of birds and is a popular bird watching destination.
+It is a habitat for many kinds of birds, and a popular bird-watching destination.

-The peninsula is notable for being the site of the southern end of the George Massey Tunnel (originally the Deas Island Tunnel).
-The tunnel is part of Highway 99 and connects Delta to Richmond.
+The peninsula is notable as the site of the southern end of the George Massey Tunnel (originally the Deas Island Tunnel), which is part of Highway 99 and connects Delta to Richmond.
 The tunnel goes from Deas Island to Lulu Island (Richmond) to the north.
-There is a small bridge that completes the connection between Deas Island and the main part of Delta.
+A small bridge completes the connection between Deas Island and the main part of Delta.

+A portion of Deas Island is occupied by Deas Island Regional Park.